CodeCloudMe/railsMongoRESTAPIBasic/README.md

 Copy the secret key that is displayed (should be many letters and numbers)

+Now logout with of your OpenShift server with: exit

-Find your openshift app name by locating it in the list after running "rch setup" from the command line.
+Now that you're back into your project folder on local, find your openshift app name by locating it in the list after running from the terminal: rhc setup

 Run rhc setup to see a list of your apps.
 Take note of your Rails app name.
 It will be "yourOpenShiftAppName" in the following bit.
 Also, "yourCodeFromTheServer" is the secret code your copied when you raked.

-Now logout with : exit

-Now that you're back into your folder: rhc set-env SECRET_KEY_BASE=**yourCodeFromTheServer** -a yourOpenShiftAppName
+Now that you're back into your folder, set your SECRET_KEY_BASE: rhc set-env SECRET_KEY_BASE=yourCodeFromTheServer-a yourOpenShiftAppName

 Now restart your app:
 rhc app-stop yourOpenShiftAppName